Closing the gap on Indigenous health

 “COAG has made a commitment to work with Aboriginal and Torres Strait Islander people, and a genuine partnership model is the only way to do it.”

-Improving Indigenous health with education
+Improving Indigenous Health with Education

-“Aboriginal people must have educational opportunities, careers, and health services to meet their needs and overcome inequality, poverty and increase life expectancy,” he said.
-“Enabling Aboriginal people to live good quality lives while enjoying all their rights and fulfilling their responsibilities to themselves, their families and communities is critical.
+“Aboriginal people must have educational opportunities, careers, and health services to meet their needs and overcome inequality, poverty, and increase life expectancy,” he said.
+“Enabling Aboriginal people to live good quality lives while enjoying all their rights and fulfilling their responsibilities to themselves, their families, and communities is critical.
 NACCHO will continue to collaborate with relevant stakeholders to improve care pathways and coordination in our sector.”

-NACCHO CEO, Pat Turner, says the organisation will continue to collaborate with Governments, the RACGP, the Australian Medical Association and State Affiliates to further Indigenous health.
+NACCHO CEO, Pat Turner, says the organisation will continue to collaborate with Governments, the RACGP, the Australian Medical Association, and State Affiliates to further Indigenous health:

-“With support from the Commonwealth Government, we are developing a Continuous Quality Improvement Framework, to ensure all Primary Health Care providers deliver culturally competent care to Aboriginal and Torres Strait Islander
+“With support from the Commonwealth Government, we are developing a Continuous Quality Improvement Framework, to ensure all Primary Health Care providers deliver culturally competent care to Aboriginal and Torres Strait Islander peoples and learn from Aboriginal Community Controlled Health Organisations as examples of best practice,” she said.
+“This work is being done in collaboration with Affiliates and members.”

-“Harnessing the potential of technology to enable ideal healthcare in Australia is especially important for those living in rural and remote areas where access to healthcare and face-to-face patient-clinician consultations are harder to come by,” says Dr Charlotte Middleton, GP and Chief Medical Advisor at MedicalDirector.
-“Telehealth technologies such as video consultations can help ease workforce challenges as distance no longer impedes the delivery of care – freeing up time, money and resources.”
+Harnessing the potential of technology to enable ideal healthcare in Australia, is especially important for those living in rural and remote areas where access to healthcare and face-to-face patient-clinician consultations are harder to come by.
+For instance, telehealth technologies such as video consultations can help improve patient interactions, and distance no longer needs to impedes the delivery of care.